Kate Middleton, Meghan Markle Might Outshine Pippa Middleton On Her Wedding Day

 Kate wants her sister to be in the spotlight so is taking a step back.
 Pippa has invited everyone’s children to her wedding but Kate is going to babysit all the little ones on the big day, including her own two.
 No one is taking their nannies as Kate has offered.
 She wants the whole day to be all about Pippa and as smooth as possible.

 Kate Middleton thinks that the nanny offer is the best way to help a stressed-out Pippa Middleton, according to the report.
 Also, it looks like Prince George and Princess Charlotte won’t be making their appearances as the page boy and flower girl.
-Duchess of Cambridge reportedly thinks they are too young for that.
+The Duchess of Cambridge reportedly thinks they are too young for that.

 Meanwhile, there are reports that Prince Harry will be bringing Meghan Markle to the wedding as his plus one.
 Quoting an unnamed source, Daily Star reported that Prince Harry and Meghan Markle were madly in love and they no longer wanted to hide that from the world.
 It is expected to be their first official outing as a couple.